luis-l/BonsaiBehaviourTree/README.md

 - The core behaviour tree engine with a set of standard composite, decorator, and task nodes.
 - Blackboard to share data between tasks.
 - A visual editor to create, edit, view, and debug trees.
-- Conditional Aborts (Observer aborts) which are event driven.
+- Conditional Aborts (observer aborts) which are event driven.
 - Includes: Parallel execution, Interrupts, Guards, Services, Timers.
-- Supports including Sub-trees.
+- Supports including Subtrees.
 - Can easily create custom Composites, Decorators, Tasks.
 - Behaviour trees are ScriptableObjects, so it integrates perfectly with the Unity Editor.